Year 201202 Jan 2013

 This is the first of what I hope to be many of yearly review posts.
 I want to use these posts to assess the year and hopefully improve on it going forward.

-While visiting home in Nepal last February, Rajesh talked to me about this idea of creating a website where students could practice questions to prepare for their medical or engineering entrance exams.
+While visiting home in Nepal last February, a friend Rajesh talked to me about this idea of creating a website where students could practice questions to prepare for their medical or engineering entrance exams.
 At first, I thought I would just whip out a quick version for him that his students could use.
 But as I started working on it, I began to appreciate the idea more and more.
 The status of e-learning in South Asia (especially Nepal) is pretty much non-existent so it seemed like a great opportunity to help expand online education in this part of the world.

 I quit my job at Tritek Solutions in July this year.
 The just over two years that I worked at Tritek had been really great.
 I learned a lot about software engineering, and had good time working with my co-workers but it was time for a new adventure.